AngeliaZddl/CSE15L_Lab_Report/Lab_Report_3.md

 ### `.ssh/config` and `ssh` command.

-I changed the host name to `Angelia` and then I can use `ssh Angelia` to log in the remote server.
+I changed the name(after Host) to `Angelia` and then I can use `ssh Angelia` to log in the remote server.

 ![Choice1](ChangeHostName.png)

 ## `scp` Command

-Now I can use some command with the host name I set.
+Now I can use some command with the name I set.

 ![scp](Angelia_scp.png)
 ![ls](Angelia_ls.png)

-***You may change the host name whatever you like!***
+***You may change that name to whatever you like!***

 ## Group Choice 2 – Setup Github Access from ieng6